Aarception/Mo-information-security-portfolio/README.md

 # ***Dear Alphabet Inc.,***

-I am writing to inform you that **I have completed preparation of submissions to the appropriate regulatory authorities** concerning the Google Career Certificates program.
+I am writing concerning the Google Career Certificates program.

-While the submission is not intended as a complaint in tone, before filing, I am extending one final opportunity for the institution to provide any clarification or context that would give me reason to reconsider submission.
+While the purpose is not intended as a complaint in tone, I am extending an opportunity for the institution to provide any clarification or context in the interest of consideration.

-I have approached this matter structurally and methodically as an exercise in constructive engagement. **Rather than accusation, I have sought to preserve chronology and distinguish fact from inference.** My objective has consistently been institutional resolution as superior outcome, rather than external escalation.
+I have approached this matter structurally and methodically as an exercise in constructive engagement. **Rather than accusation, I have sought to preserve chronology and distinguish fact from inference.** My objective has consistently been institutional resolution as superior outcome.

 **Completing this preparation required a comprehensive review of the issues and their broader significance.
 The implications extend beyond the